 Conditions Governing Access

-This collection is open for research use with the following restrictions on access: financial materials (boxes 18-20) are closed.
+This collection is open for research use with the following restrictions on access: At the direction of the donor, financial materials (boxes 18-20) are closed.

 Conditions Governing Use